It’s been a tumultuous period for New England MP Barnaby Joyce, his family and his new partner Vikki Campion.

 When he was representing Queensland in the Senate, Barnaby Joyce crossed the floor 19 times.
 This was during the Howard Government, when Mr Joyce was the National Party’s Senate Leader.

 He crossed the floor on numerous issues, until he was elected into the lower house and given a ministerial role.
-Ministers are unable to disagree with party line therefore cannot cross the floor.
+Ministers are generally unable to disagree with party line therefore cannot cross the floor.

 Joyce’s changing mind also earned him some nicknames in the senate.
 During July 2005 the then-senator was against the sale of Telstra.
 The next month, Mr Joyce changed his mind and backed the coalition’s sale of Telstra causing him to be named “Back-down Barney” and “Barney Rubble.”